 Taylor Swift’s seventh album, Lover, showcases a much more upfront and unapologetic side of her.
 It’s the side we have seen emerging over the past few years and is now being vocalized in her music.
-Swift is making it clear what she thinks about politics, her career, and the fallout she has faced on the pedestal of superstardom she occupied for the better part of a decade.
+Swift is making it clear what she thinks about politics, sexism around her career, and the fallout she has faced on the pedestal of superstardom she occupied for the better part of a decade.

 Swift has always been a documentarian with her music, and Lover is no different.
 “When everyone believes ya, what’s that like?” she sings on “The Man,” which is one of the two clearly political songs on the album, along with “You Need to Calm Down.”
 Her lyrics call out the disparities between men and women, specifically in how the public perceives their success and power.
 Swift is expressing her feminism in progressively more public ways, with “The Man” as one of the most upfront ways she has done so.
 Swift is not afraid to hide it and she’s not afraid to put a beat behind it.